tom-lord/eurovision_map/README.md

     jury            - The scores as given by the jury panel ONLY difference      - Display how closely the jury and televotes were in agreement

-(Note: For most years, this "full breakdown" of split vote scores is unfortunately unavailable.)
+The above two options actually show a *lot* of information!
+For example, "Final Scores" + "Difference" modes show, in descending order, which entries were the most controvertial between the juries and public.

 ####Year:
-    Select competition year (currenty only 2014 available)
+    Select competition year

+(Note: Different years have different amounts of data available.
+For most years, features like "televote" and "full spectrum" will unfortunately need to be disabled.)

 ####Colour Scheme:
     Full spectrum   - Display the full green-->red colours for all countries